DCAN-Labs/infant_3T_7T_precision_imaging/README.md

 The manuscript is currently available on bioRxiv: https://www.biorxiv.org/content/10.1101/2025.11.09.687453v1

 Data associated with this manuscript will be published upon publication in a journal.
-Instructions on how to access the data will be added to tehis README.
+Instructions on how to access the data will be added to this README.